Introduction

 Training Workflow

-The training workflow will be executed by CDDS and is expected to train an ML model and produce the prediction workflow that will later be deployed as the production workflow.#
+The training workflow will be executed by CDDS and is expected to train an ML model and produce the prediction workflow that will later be deployed as the production workflow.

 For the creation of the production workflow, the Integrated Deployment extension should be used.
 Examples making use of the extension can be found on KNIME Hub.

-The last node of the training workflow is expected to be a Workflow Service Output node, configured with a Workflow Port Object as input and output.
-It outputs the created production workflow.
+Workflow Service Output node, configured with a Workflow Port Object as input and output and the parameter name prediction-workflow

-A concrete example workflow can be found in the Administration space in the “Examples” directory.
+.A concrete example workflow can be found in the Administration space in the “Examples” directory.
 The “Level_2_Fraud Detection with ID” example contains a corresponding training workflow.

 Monitoring Workflow